-IMPETIGO Blister-like lesions that later develop into crusted pus-like sores.
+IMPETIGO: Blister-like lesions that later develop into crusted pus-like sores.
 Your child should remain home from school until receiving 48 hours of antibiotic therapy and sores are no longer draining.

-PAIN If your child complains, or behavior indicates, that he/she is experiencing persistent pain, he/she should be evaluated by a physician before your child is sent to school.
+PAIN: If your child complains, or behavior indicates that she/he is experiencing persistent pain, she/he should be evaluated by a physician before your child is sent to school.

-PINK EYE Redness and swelling of the membranes of the eye with burning or itching, discharge coming from one or both eyes, or crusts on the eyelids.
+PINKEYE: Redness and swelling of the membranes of the eye with burning or itching discharge coming from one or both eyes, or crusts on the eyelids.
 Your child should remain home from school until receiving 24 hours of antibiotic therapy and discharge from the eyes has stopped.
-The spread of infection can be minimized by keeping the hands away from the face, good hand washing practices, using individual washcloths and towels and NOT touching any part of the eyes with the tip of the medication applicator while administering the antibiotic ointment.
+Spread of infection can be minimized by keeping the hands away from the face, good hand washing practices, using individual washcloths and towels, and NOT touching any part of the eyes with the tip of the medication applicator while administering the antibiotic ointment.

-SKIN RASHES Skin rashes of unknown origin accompanied by fever should be evaluated by a physician before your child goes to school.
+RINGWORM: Student must be under treatment and the area covered to participate at school.
+SKIN RASHES: Skin rashes of unknown origin accompanied by a fever should be evaluated by a physician before your child goes to school.

-STAPH INFECTIONS May return after 24 hours of treatment and all open sores covered with a bandage.
+STAPH INFECTIONS: Students may return after 24 hours of treatment.
+All open sores must be covered with a bandage.

-STREP THROAT AND SCARLET FEVER Strep throat begins with fever, sore and red throat, pus spots on the back of the throat, tender swollen glands of the neck.
-With scarlet fever there are all the symptoms of strep throat as well as a strawberry appearance to the tongue and rash of the skin.
+STREP THROAT AND SCARLET FEVER: Strep throat begins with fever, sore and red throat, pus spots on the back of the throat and tender swollen glands of the neck.
+With scarlet fever, there are all the symptoms of strep throat as well as a strawberry appearance to the tongue and rash of the skin.
 High fever, nausea and vomiting may also occur.
-Your child should remain home from school until receiving a full 24 hours of antibiotic therapy and until they are without fever or vomiting for 24 hours.
+Your child should remain home from school until receiving a full 24 hours of antibiotic therapy and until without fever or vomiting for 24 hours.
 Most physicians will advise rest at home 1-2 days after a strep infection.
 Antibiotics ordered for strep infections are to be taken for 10 days or until all medication is gone.
 Only when these directions are followed correctly is the strep germ completely eliminated from the body, no matter how well the child feels after the first few days of receiving medication.